Everything Happens for a Reason / Todo pasa por algo

 Won't date short men = Rude, closed minded, more interested in image over chemistry.

 Mentions therapy.
 That's nice that you go therapy.
 I don't need to know about it on your dating profile.
 Oh wait, you want me to go to therapy?
 So you want to "fix" me and you don't even know me yet?
 Maybe you should ask your therapist about that, for $150/hr.
 (I have since learned that sometimes this just means that a woman doesn't want to be our therapist or deal with someone who is hung up on their ex.
-In that context this is a totally innocent and healthy comment.)
+In that context this is a totally innocent and healthy comment.
+I take it back!)

 Psychologist or someone who studies psychology. - See above.
-I went on a date with a woman who was hell bent on discovering something that went wrong in my childhood that I needed to resolve.
+I went on a date with a woman who was hell bent on asking questions about my childhood and discovering something that went wrong in my childhood that I needed to resolve.
 Not because I was giving off that vibe, but because it was like her hobby to needle around with these topics.
 I don't need that from a woman I'm dating (also see above).
-My inner mind is not for your entertainment.
+I'm open to deep conversations, but my inner mind is not for your entertainment.

 Mentions that she doesn't do 50/50 or that she doesn't date cheap men - Sounds very low class.
 And I only buy things for women who either don't ask for them or who ask appropriately.
 If you don't go on coffee dates, just say no. You don't need to advertise how entitled and narcisistic you are.
 And although I always pay, I have to say my best dates and best relationships have been with women who offered to split the check or buy the next one.